cdietze/sbt-gwt-plugin/README.md

 See also
 ---

-The GWT settings contain the web settings from the project [https://github.com/siasia/xsbt-web-plugin]().
+The GWT settings include the web settings from the project [https://github.com/siasia/xsbt-web-plugin]().
 So, all tasks from that plugin are also available.
 Have a look at the documentation there.

+License
+---

+sbt-gwt-plugin is open source software licensed under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0.html).
+Feel free to use it!